yochaigal/cairn/wip/2e/forestcrawl.md

 2. Generate features for each remaining **Detail** by first rolling on the [Detail Types](#detail-types) table, then on the associated table.
 3. For any **Settlements** rolled, roll on the [Settlement Features](#settlement-features) table as well.

 > If some of the results below seem incongruous, that's OK!
-Turn it into a question, like "Why is there an old logging road leading to the bandit's hideout?"
+Turn it into a question, like "Why _is_ there an old logging road leading to the bandit's hideout?"
 That said, don't be afraid to choose a more appropriate result if you're having a hard time making it work!

-### Adding Trail Types
+### Adding Trail Markers

 1. Roll on the [Trail Marker](#trail-marker) table for the **Trunk**, along with every **Branch**. **Twigs** use same trails as their respective **Branches**.
 2. Travelling on a trail is always fairly quick, but not necessarily safe!
+The Marker indicates the type of trail it is.
+This marker may be inaccurate!
 3. Some trails may simply connect to other forested zones: entirely new regions to explore!

-#### Trail Types
+#### Trail Marker

 |        |                         |
 | ------ | ---------------------- |